nhu92/Mixed-DNA-Project/10-HierarchicalApproach.md

 - The evaluation will be shown in a plot where X-Y panel is two threshold choice and color scale showed the specific evaluating parameters
 - Consider the threshold choice other than Z-score from normal distribution.
 Maybe Kruskal-Wallis test?

+First, I did a sample run for 3 Rosales species.
+I will use `seqkit` to thin down the reads of each species down to 1000k.
+Then, I selected 30 genes and run an order prediction pipeline.
+I will later evaluate the order prediction results based on the threshold to run different family prediction line.